Tracking checkout funnel events with Littledata

 Let's take a closer look at the structure of these events, what we call them when they're triggered, and how they work.

-For security reasons, third-party apps such as Littledata don’t have direct access to the checkout pages on Shopify.
-We have to depend on Shopify's webhooks to infer the checkout pages viewed by a particular user.
+For security reasons, third-party apps such as Littledata don’t have access to load third-party JavaScript libraries (e.g. gtag or Meta Pixel) onto Shopify's checkout.
+We depend on Shopify's webhooks to infer the checkout pages viewed by a particular user.

-When a user zips through the checkout pages in quick succession (specifically under 10 seconds), Shopify only informs us of the last page viewed by the user.
-This leads to misleading spikes in some of the steps and makes the funnel nonsensical.
-See the example below:
+When a user zips through the checkout pages in quick succession (specifically under 10 seconds), Shopify only informs us of the last page viewed by the user, and passing through these raw updates would result in a nonsense checkout funnel:

 In cases where previous step events were NOT sent in the last 3 days, Littledata retroactively adds checkout steps to make sure the user’s journey looks complete in the checkout funnel.

 For example, let’s say a user is already logged in and gets through to the payment page within 10 seconds.
-For this user, even if Shopify only communicated the final end-state (i.e. payment page), Littledata will assume that they went through all steps of the funnel as expected and send 3 separate step hits to GA:
+For this user, even if Shopify only communicated the final end-state (i.e. payment page), Littledata will assume that they went through all steps of the funnel as expected and send 3 separate steps:

 1. Contact Information (retroactively added)